davidiles/Arctic-PRISM-Spatial-Model/README.md

 ## Issues

-1) Covariates need to be refined (currently using land cover of canada 2020)
+1) Covariates need to be refined (currently only using ecozones from EBAR shapefile).
+Additional covariates would be helpful.

-2) Precision in simulations is likey overestimated.
+2) Precision in simulations is likely overestimated.
 Real data will be noisier and will require additional variance components.

 3) Need to get design-based analysis working to compare bias/precision to model-based estimates.
 Even if model-based estimates aren't perfect, they may be better than design-based ones.
    - Adapt Brandon Edwards' code.